Frequently Asked Questions

-To take a GACE test at home, you must have a room that includes a desk or table where you will take the test.
-Your desk or table must be cleared of all non-testing materials, and you must be alone in the room.
+You must have a private room with a desk or table where you will take the test.
+Your desk or table must be cleared of all non-testing materials.

 - What type of devices (hand-held, tablet, PC) can be used for testing?

-You must use a laptop or desktop computer.
+You must use a laptop or desktop computer that meets the technical requirements.
 You cannot use a phone or tablet.
-Verify your equipment will meet the technical requirements.

 - Can I take the test on a Mac® computer?

-- Will I be allowed to use scratch paper during my test?
+- Can I use scratch paper during my test?

-You will be allowed to use an erasable marker with a small whiteboard or one blank piece of paper inside a transparency sheet during your test.
-You must erase all notes in view of the proctor at the end of the test.
+No. You may use an erasable marker with a small whiteboard or one blank piece of paper inside a transparency sheet during your test.
+You’ll be asked to erase all notes in view of the proctor at the end of the test.

-- How do I prepare for an at home test?
+- How do I prepare for the test?